-b) Related party transactions
+(b) Related party transactions

 Group Company

-2018 RM 2017 RM 2018 RM 2017 RM
+2019 RM 2018 RM 2019 RM 2018 RM

-Transactions with subsidiaries: Dividends received/ receivable - 16,048,817 8,984,275
+Transactions with subsidiaries:

+Dividends received / receivable - - 18,707,143 16,048,817

-Transactions with related parties:
+Transactions with a related party:

-Rental of premises paid/ payable (24,000) (48,000) (24,000) (48,000)
+Rental of premises paid/payable - (24,000) (24,000)

-c) Compensation of key management personnel
+(c) Compensation of key management personnel

 Key management personnel are defined as those persons having authority and responsibility for planning, directing and controlling the activities of the Group and of the Company either directly or indirectly.
-The key management personnel includes all the Directors of the Company and its subsidiaries, and certain members of senior management of the Group and of the Company.
+The key management personnel include all the Directors of the Company and its subsidiaries, and certain members of senior management of the Group and of the Company.

-The remuneration of the Directors of the Group and the Company are disclosed in Note 7.
+The remuneration of the Directors of the Group and of the Company are disclosed in Note 7.